laravel/spark-next-docs/1.x/spark-stripe/customization.md

 }
 ```

-After that, you need to publish the Spark migrations by running the `vendor:publish` Artisan command:
+Next, you should publish the Spark migrations by running the `vendor:publish` Artisan command:

 ```bash
 php artisan vendor:publish --tag="spark-migrations"
 ```

-Finally, you should inspect the published migrations and update the `2019_05_03_000001_add_spark_columns_to_users_table.php` file to add the columns needed by Spark to the correct table.
+Finally, you should inspect the published migrations and update the `2019_05_03_000001_add_spark_columns_to_users_table.php` file to add the columns needed by Spark to the table that will be used by your application's billable model.